helloyanis/media-downloader-unleashed/src/installed.md

-# Thank you for installing the File Downloader Unleashed add-on!
+# Thank you for installing the Media Downloader Unleashed add-on!

 This add-on is a powerful tool that allows you to download files from the web to your device.